 Once planted, sugar snap peas can tolerate short dips in temperature below freezing and also light frosts.

-Water regularly for a good harvest of sugar snap peas.
+Water regularly for a great harvest of sugar snap peas.
 The soil should be lightly moist without being soggy.
 Sugar snap peas do not like dry soil.

 You can test the soil with your finger by scratching the soil about an inch below the surface.
 If the soil feels dry, provide water and if it feels moist, no additional watering is required.
 You can also use a water gauge to monitor the soil moisture.